NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_RDM-Reuse/27-data-reuse.md

 * **Quality issues**
     * Is the quality high enough to reach your goals?
-    * Are there any scores/hints available to check the quality of the dataset?
+    * Are there any scores/hints available to check the quality of the data set?

 * **Copyright/Legal issues**
     * Are there any restrictions for the reuse and publication of the data, especially due to the [Nagoya protocol](https://www.cbd.int/abs/)?